-At September 30, 2019, the Company's goodwill assigned to the Interventional segment was \$12.6 billion.
+At September 30, 2020, the Company's goodwill assigned to the Interventional segment was \$12.7 billion.
 As discussed in Note 1 of the consolidated financial statements, goodwill is tested for impairment at least annually at the reporting unit level using quantitative models.

 Auditing management's annual goodwill impairment test was complex and highly judgmental due to the significant estimation required in determining the fair value of the reporting units.
-In particular, the fair value estimates were sensitive to significant assumptions such as the discount rate, revenue growth rate, operating margin, and terminal value, which are affected by expectations about future market or economic conditions.
+In particular, the fair value estimates were sensitive to significant assumptions such as the discount rate, revenue growth rate, operating margin, and terminal value, which are affected by expectations about future market or economic conditions, including the impact of the pandemic.

-How We Addressed the Matter in Our Audit We obtained an understanding, evaluated the design and tested the operating effectiveness of controls over the Company's goodwill impairment review process.
+How We Addressed the Matter in Our Audit

+We obtained an understanding, evaluated the design and tested the operating effectiveness of controls over the Company's goodwill impairment review process.
 For example, we tested controls over management's review of the inputs and assumptions to the goodwill impairment analysis.